Find out what solar panels cost in your area in 2023

 Manufacturing defects

 If a faulty production run of solar panels hits the market, those panels are at high risk of failure.
-Generally, defective solar panels never make it to the market, and high-quality solar companies like LG, SunPower, and Panasonic (among many others) pride themselves on quality panels.
-Broken/chipped solar cells and scratched glass, among other physical blemishes, are some of the more common defects in solar panels.
+Generally, manufacturer quality assurance processes prevent defective solar panels from reaching the market.
+Physical blemishes like broken or chipped solar cells and scratched glass are some of the more common defects in solar panels.

-To further protect you from failed solar panels, most manufacturers offer solar warranties with their products to safeguard against unforeseeable issues with your solar panels.
-Solar contracts come in two varieties: performance and equipment guarantees.
-Performance guarantees aim to ensure your panels are producing power above a certain guaranteed level, while equipment guarantees protect against total failure of PV modules.
+To further protect you from failed solar panels, most manufacturers offer solar warranties as a safeguard.
+Solar warranties come in two varieties: performance and equipment guarantees.
+Performance warranties ensure your panels produce a certain level of power over their 25-year lifetime.
+Equipment warranties protect against damaged or defective solar panels.

 The industry standard for equipment guarantees is ten years, but the best solar panels offer up to 25 years of equipment warranty coverage.
-That coverage will pay for replacing a failed panel for reasons of manufacturing defects or durability issues, essentially covering any way your solar panels might physically fail.
-So, even in the rare case of a panel failure, odds are your panel manufacturer will be compelled to replace the faulty panel free of charge.
+That coverage will pay for replacing a failed panel due to manufacturing defects or durability issues, essentially covering any way your solar panels might physically fail.
+Even in the rare case of a panel failure, your manufacturer will likely replace the faulty panel free of charge.

 Please enter a five-digit zip code.